MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/console-debug-javascript.md

 :::image type="content" source="../media/console-debug-network-error.msft.png" alt-text="Console displays a Network and a JavaScript error." lightbox="../media/console-debug-network-error.msft.png":::

-The table displays `loading`, but nothing changes on the webpage because the data is never retrieved.
+The table displays `loading`, but nothing changes on the webpage, because the data is never retrieved.
 In the **Console**, the following two errors occurred:

 *   A network error that starts with `GET` HTTP method followed by a URI.
 *   An `Uncaught (in promise) TypeError: data.forEach is not a function` error.